 Medical advances are introduced every day, and treatments for glaucoma, one of the leading causes of irreversible vision loss,1 are no exception.
 New surgical options for glaucoma are helping to relieve patients of complicated and burdensome topical medication regimens that are associated with notoriously poor compliance rates.
 With so many treatment options, however, it can be difficult to tailor the best approach to each patient.
 This is especially challenging in patients with refractory glaucoma, who often ultimately need more aggressive therapy and riskier procedures to prevent further vision loss.

 Fortunately, the advent of microinvasive techniques has helped eliminate many of the vision-threatening complications of more aggressive procedures.
-One such microinvasive procedure, nonincisional transscleral MicroPulse cyclophotocoagulation (MP-CPC), performed with the Cyclo G6 Glaucoma Laser System (Iridex) or other micropulse devices, provides similar efficacy to traditional transscleral continuous-wave cyclophotocoagulation (CPC) but with an improved safety profile.2,3
+One such microinvasive procedure, nonincisional transscleral MicroPulse cyclophotocoagulation (MP-CPC), performed with the Cyclo G6 Glaucoma Laser System (Iridex), provides similar efficacy to traditional transscleral continuous-wave cyclophotocoagulation (CPC) but with an improved safety profile.2,3

 With our colleagues, we recently studied the efficacy of MicroPulse laser therapy in a small group of patients (n = 60) with advanced refractory glaucoma.
 These individuals had a variety of types of glaucoma, including open-angle, closed-angle, and secondary etiologies, and they had incomplete IOP control despite extensive histories of medical and surgical interventions.